-- St. John's CEP School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in our acceptable use policy. - St. John's CEP School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.

-• The DSLs and Kate Whitehead (governor) are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- The Federation of St Martin's and Seabrook CEP School's is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in for example, acceptable use policies and/or online safety policy. - The Federation of St Martin's and Seabrook CEP School's will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Liz Carter a member of the senior leadership team and Louise Timmins governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.